jstetich/LCWMD_Monitoring/Graphics/Chloride_Graphics.md

 model details.

-This model takes several minutes to run (more than 5, less than 15) We check for a saved versioin before recalculating.
-If you alter underlyinig data or model, you need to delete the saved version of the model to trigger recalculation.
+This model takes several minutes to run (more than 5, less than 15) We check for a saved version before recalculating.
+If you alter underlying data or model, you need to delete the saved version of the model to trigger recalculation.

 ``` r
 if (! file.exists("models/revised_gamm.rds")) {